 Taking care of your feet and wearing safe footwear can help prevent falls.

-Shoes with high heels, slippery soles, wearing shoes that don’t fit properly, and not tying laces securely can cause you to lose your balance or trip and fall.
+Shoes with high heels and slippery soles, or wearing shoes that don’t fit properly, and not tying laces securely, can cause you to lose your balance or trip and fall.
 Foot problems can also affect your balance and change the way you walk, which may put you at risk of falling.

 To improve your foot care and footwear to reduce your risk of falling:

-Wear safe footwear– Proper footwear is important to prevent falls.
-When choosing footwear consider the following advice:
+- Wear safe footwear– Proper footwear is important to prevent falls;

 - The sole of your footwear should have a good grip.
 Wear shoes with a non-slip sole in your home rather than socks or slippers.
-During winter, wear boots that have good traction on ice and snow.
+During winter, wear boots that have good traction on ice and snow; and

 - It is generally best to avoid shoes with high or narrow heels worn, stretched or loose shoes; and heavy shoes.